Home

 "High rigger, Franklin River," 1947.

-Photo: BC Forest Service
+Photo: British Columbia Forest Service

 Logged spar tree, Franklin Division, 1942.

-Photo: University of BC
+Photo: University of British Columbia

 An archival photo taken in the Franklin Division is entitled "Fallers at work with power saw in virgin growth" (right).
 This term is no longer politically correct to describe a forest which is still wild and has never been disturbed by commerical extraction.
 There are innumerable seedlings of different ages within a primaeval forest such as existed in the Franklin River Watershed.
 Also in the first generation of clearcut forests one could find 120 year old to 50 year old trees that regenerated naturally.
-This is no longer the case: today even 30 year old stands are "harvested" as the voracious logging industry cuts down even "pecker-poles."
+This is no longer the case: today even 30 year old stands are "harvested" as the voracious logging industry cuts down even "pecker poles."

 A log section in the Franklin Division bears the deep scars of spar tree rigging (left).
 The background landscape is a typical clearcut.
 Had this c.
 400 year old Douglas fir been left standing, it may well have lived another 1,100 years.